hzqmwne/tinyelf/README.md

 Add xxx.c file here, include tinylib.h, modify Makefile, then `make`.

 It will generate three files for each .c file:
 \*.elf: raw ELF created by gcc
 \*.textbin: pure shellcode
 \*.out: the tiny elf file

+(Need gcc 8 or later to support `-static-pie` option)